Multidimensional Stable Driven McKean-Vlasov SDEs with Distributional Interaction Kernel: Critical Thresholds and Related Models: Introduction and main results

 The principal steps of our procedure mainly follow those of our previous work \cite{chau:jabi:meno:22-1}.
 We briefly recall it for the sake of completeness.
 The strategy consists first in establishing the existence of a solution to \eqref{main} in terms of a nonlinear martingale problem, through a mollification of the coefficient and a stability argument (the solutions of the non-linear equations with mollified coefficients form a Cauchy sequence in a suitable function space).
 This actually allows to obtain the well-posedness of \eqref{main} directly from the construction of its time-marginal distributions as solution to the nonlinear Fokker-Planck equation related to \eqref{main}.

-The martingale problem approach to the well-posedness of McKean-Vlasov SDEs has been successfully used over the past to handle a wide rage of settings from smooth or "quasi"-smooth to singular interacting kernels.
+The martingale problem approach to the well-posedness of McKean-Vlasov SDEs has been successfully used over the past to handle a wide rage of settings from smooth or ``quasi''-smooth to singular interacting kernels.
 We refer to the papers \cite{Oelschlager-84}, \cite{MelRoe-87} and \cite{Jourdain-97}, and again to \cite{Dawson-83}, \cite{Sznitman-86}, \cite{Meleard-00}, \cite{font:03} - among others - and references therein for more particular cases.
 This approach has been notably successful to validate numerical particle methods.
+In connection with the current paper, we can as well mention the work Issoglio and Russo \cite{isso:russ:23}, who develop the martingale approach, together with a close functional framework (Besov spaces, paraproduct), for non-linear dynamics involving a singular drift in the non convolutional case, which in turn does not provide similar regularization properties, and the work {Olivera} \textit{et al.} \cite{oliv:rich:toma:23} addressing well-posedness and the particle approximation of non linear Fokker-Planck equation in a Brownian setting with a convolution kernel in Lebesgue spaces.

-For convenience we now introduce for a drift $b$ satisfying condition \eqref{cond_coeff_SPKR} or \eqref{THE_COND_CI} and any measure $\nu$ for which this is meaningful the notation:
+For convenience we now introduce for a drift $b$ satisfying condition { \A{C1} or \A{C2}} and any measure $\nu$ for which this is meaningful the notation:

 where $\star$ denotes the spatial convolution.
-For all $\varepsilon>0 $ consider a time-space mollified drift $b^\varepsilon $, i.e. $b^\varepsilon$ is smooth and bounded in time and space (see Proposition \ref{PROP_APPROX} below for precise properties related to $b^\varepsilon$ and the proof of this result in \cite{chau:jabi:meno:22-1} ).
+For all $\varepsilon>0 $ consider a time-space mollified drift $b^\varepsilon $, i.e. $b^\varepsilon$ is smooth and bounded in time and space (see Proposition \ref{PROP_APPROX} below for precise properties related to $b^\varepsilon$ and the proof of this result in \cite{chau:jabi:meno:22-1}).
 We now write similarly,

 which is well defined for any $\nu \in \mathcal P(\R^d) $ since $b^\varepsilon $ is smooth and bounded.

 The \textit{smoothened} version of \eqref{main} is defined by the family of McKean-Vlasov SDEs

 {